See my list of the BEST tapas in Seville, Spain to learn the TOP restaurants with stellar food, low prices, and a great atmosphere!

 4. Petit Comite

-Best tapas in Seville for a romantic atmosphere
+One of Best tapas restaurants in Seville for a romantic atmosphere

 5. Duo Tapas

 Try local favorites like the papas bravas and croquettes for €2.90.
 The octopus (€3.20), duck (€4.20), risotto (€3.50), and fried eggplant (€3.50) were my favorite dishes.

 This is one of the few places that takes reservations.
 Call or Facebook message them to reserve your spot.
 If you decide to chance it and walk in, don’t worry if there’s a line.
 The place is big and they are able to sit people pretty quickly.

 Honorable Mention for the best tapas in seville

 Bodega Santa Cruz Las Columnas

 Best tapas in Seville for a fun time and cheap prices

 I can’t list the best tapas in Seville without mentioning Bodega Santa Cruz.
 Located in the heart of Seville just steps from the cathedral, this tapas hot spot is entertainment at its finest.

 The owners and servers always wear a smile as they pile your plates high with croquettes, fried anchovies, and Spanish cheese.
 To food is unpretentious, basic, and cheap.
 Most items are €2-€6 and the sangria is excellent.
 Expect to stand sandwiched between the crowds.